Ziyang412/UCoFiA/README.md

 sh scripts/eval_msrvtt.sh
 ```

-# Future plan
-We will update more scripts for different datasets in the near future.

 # Acknowledgments
 We thank the developers of [X-CLIP](https://github.com/xuguohai/X-CLIP), [TS2-Net](https://github.com/yuqi657/ts2_net), [CLIP4Clip](https://github.com/ArrowLuo/CLIP4Clip), [CLIP](https://github.com/openai/CLIP) for their public code release.
 We also thank the authors of [NCL](https://arxiv.org/pdf/2212.11790.pdf) for the helpful discussion.